The Wondrous Mystery

 An Upper Room Advent ReaderCompiled by Benjamin Howard • September 2019

 During Advent we think about a wondrous mystery: that God chose to become human and lived among us.
 The Savior of the world was born a vulnerable child.
-The king who will rule all of creation lies in a humble manger.
+The king who rules all of creation was laid in a humble manger.
 The Wondrous Mystery invites readers to reflect on several paradoxes that make up the Advent season: light and darkness, peace and strife, solitude and community, simplicity and complexity.

 This daily Advent reader incorporates meditations from Weavings: A Journal of the Christian Spiritual Life.
 Writers include Barbara Brown Taylor, Henri J. M. Nouwen, Sue Monk Kidd, Wendell Berry, Wendy M. Wright, and other voices from Weavings, contained the teachings and perspectives of some of the finest theologians and teachers of Christian spiritual formation.